ExpediaDotCom/tesla/README.md

 mvn exec:java -Dexec.mainClass="com.mycompany.hello.HelloTesla"
 ```

 If everything goes well, the hello world service should be ready.
-Now we can try to access the hello world service with web browser.
-Open URL http://localhost:8080/ in a browser, you will get following JSON message.
+Now we can try to access the hello world service with a web browser.
+Open URL http://localhost:8080/ in a browser, and you will get the following JSON message.

 ```
 {"Greeting": "Hello Tesla!"}